msadat50/CircuitPython/README.md

 ### Reflection
 Doing this was easy.
-The only promble was that I had the code written but when I was trying to uploaded it wasn't working like the light was changing, but one of my classmate help me out.
-The promble was that I had to uploade something in my folder first after doing that it worked.
+The only problem was that I had the code written but when I was trying to uploaded it wasn't working like the light was changing, but one of my classmate help me out.
+The problem was that I had to uploade something in my folder first after doing that it worked.